Advance Care Planning

 Writing an Advance Care Directive (ACD) comes next and is a document where you write down the decisions you reach through the planning process.
 One of the most important things is to talk with your family, carers or whomever you think should know and understand your preferences and wishes.
 We suggest you review and update your ACD regularly especially if your situation changes.

-Palliative Care Tasmania (PCT) deliver a number of training options to educate the community and organisations on advance care planning.
+Palliative Care Tasmania (PCT) deliver a number training options to educate the community and organisations on advance care planning, including the new ACD form requirements.
 You can view these by clicking here.

 What Matters Most for Older Australians